ryan4yin/nix-config/secrets/README.md

 # Secrets Management

+> For Website/App's passwords, see [/home/base/desktop/password-store](/home/base/desktop/password-store/README.md) for more details.

 All my secrets are safely encrypted via agenix, and stored in a separate private GitHub repository and referenced as a flake input in this flake.